Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 For extracting frequency domain statistics Welch's _spectral density estimation_ is used.
 The resulting periodogram is returned as a list of equally spaced segments, where each element represents the power of that particular segment.
 For each frequency band, we can sum the corresponding segments to achieve the power of that band.

-[@Danieli2014] shows that HF power is higher in athletes, so it is included.
+Danieli et al. [@Danieli2014] show that HF power is higher in athletes, so it is included.
 Because it is also a measure of parasympathetic activity, we analyse HF power in a fairly short 60-second epoch otherwise we would not be able to accurately assess HF power during the relatively short recovery and resting segments.

 Due to the low period of VLF and LF power (oscillation periods of up to 300 seconds and up to 25 seconds respectively), their power is calculated from 300-second epochs.
 LF/HF ratio is also derived from this 300-second IBI window.